efeveret01/Portfolio/README.md

 ## Features

-* Simple and intuitive interface
+* Simple and intuitive interface,
-* Easily updatable project data in XML format
+* Easily updatable project data in XML format, and
-* No additional coding required for updating projects
+* No additional coding required for updating projects (add project images to determined folder, and record the project data on XML file).

 ## Usage